Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yangyuanyuan-huawei-mcp.md

 With the emergence of various LLM models, enterprises face different frameworks and systems during deployment, such as ChatGPT's plugin mechanism and agent frameworks.
 Adapting to these mechanisms requires developing distinct toolchains, which increases development costs.
 Additionally, LLMs rely on contextual data, but various agents retrieve local and remote data in a fragmented manner, lacking a unified management approach.

 In this context, MCP provides a universal, open standard that offers LLMs a standardized way to transmit contextual information, simplifying the integration of AI models with data and tools.
-This draft analyzes the market demand in the scenario of cross-vendor network equipment batch management, the advantages of MCP, and the deployment plan, while also evaluating the pros and cons of two deployment models.
+This draft analyzes the market demand in the scenario of cross-vendor network equipment batch management, the advantages of MCP, and the deployment plan, while also evaluating the pros and cons of two deployment strategies.

 # Terminology & Notation Conventions